openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 @endsphinxdirective

-> **NOTE**: While gil is released some of these functions still operate with python objects in C++, no reference counting is happend there, but user is responcible for threading safety if sharing such object with other thread.
-It can affect you only if you are using multiple threads in python code.
+> **NOTE**: While GIL is released functions can still modify and/or operate on Python objects in C++, thus there is no reference counting.
+User is responsible for thread safety if sharing of these objects with other thread occurs.
+It can affects your code only if multiple threads are spawned in Python.